ultral/ultral.github.io/life/how-to-make-speech-en.md

 * Miro
 * Obsidian

-Originally I used Trello + Google Docs.
-Nowadays, I have been using Obsidian + Git.
+Originally, I used Trello + Google Docs.
+Nowadays, I use Obsidian + Git.

 ## Abstracts

 ![Abstracts](assets/hms_abstracts.jpg?raw=true)

-At this stage you should grab the gist from your notes and prepare good abstracts from it.
-They will be required a bit later for:
+At this stage, you should distill the essence from your notes and prepare good abstracts from it.
+They will be required later for:

-* Call for papers.
+* Calls for papers.
-* Understand your guiding line.
+* Understanding your guiding line.
-* Validate your idea.
+* Validating your idea.

-You shall agree that mind map looks a bit ugly and unstructured.
-It was one preparation for the first big conference.
+You might agree that mind maps can look a bit ugly and unstructured.
+The one shown was preparation for my first big conference.
 I did my best.
 The idea is that it should not be perfect at this stage.
-Moreover, nowadays I do not create mind maps.
-I just write down thesis and that is it.
+Moreover, nowadays I no longer create mind maps.
+I just write down theses, and that's it.

 ## Scenario

 ![Scenario](assets/hms_scenario.jpg?raw=true)

-At this stage abstracts are transforming to the fully completed story.
-Hopefully, the vast majority of work has been done previously.
-One just follow the algorithm:
+At this stage, abstracts transform into a fully completed story.
+Hopefully, the vast majority of the work has been done previously.
+Just follow this algorithm:

-* **State it** — Just select one theses from the previous stage.
+* **State it** — Select one thesis from the previous stage.
-* **Explain it** — Find right words to simply eplain your statement.
+* **Explain it** — Find the right words to simply explain your statement.
 Share an example.
-Check your factura one more time maybe you have something.
+Check your factual information one more time; maybe you have something relevant.
-* **Prove it** — The concrete facts, proves, benchmarks, stories from real life are required.
+* **Prove it** — Concrete facts, proofs, benchmarks, and stories from real life are required.
-* **Conclude it** — Usually you just repeat the initial statement, however, it is not obligatory.
+* **Conclude it** — Usually, you just repeat the initial statement, but it is not obligatory.

-As the prove I provide link to my speech [Lessons learned from testing Over 200,000 lines of Infrastructure Code](https://www.goncharov.xyz/it/200k-iac-en.html) and propose to compare it withe roadmap.
+As proof, I provide a link to my speech [Lessons learned from testing Over 200,000 lines of Infrastructure Code](https://www.goncharov.xyz/it/200k-iac-en.html) and propose comparing it with the roadmap.

 ## Requisites

 ![Requisites](assets/hms_requisites.jpg?raw=true)

-Prepare slides as easy as pie:
+Preparing slides is as easy as pie:

-* 💬 **Empty slides & headers** — Create headers for empty slides from thesis.
+* 💬 **Empty slides & headers** — Create headers for empty slides from theses.
-* 💩 **Put some raw data** — Copy proves from the previous step as is.
+* 💩 **Put some raw data** — Copy proofs from the previous step as is.
-* 📝 **Create content** — Make something beatifull and readable.
+* 📝 **Create content** — Make something beautiful and readable.
 Delegate if you can.
-* © **Copyright** — Important but not blocker, Delegate if you can.
+* © **Copyright** — Important but not a blocker.
+Delegate if you can.

-### Create content
+### Create Content

-* Extend the speech via slides
+* Extend the speech via slides.
-* Use simple code examples
+* Use simple code examples.
-* Add roadmaps
+* Add roadmaps.
-* 5±2
+* 5±2.

-#### Extend the speech via slides
+#### Extend the Speech via Slides

 What should be presented on the slides?
-I recomend to go through [Death by PowerPoint](https://www.slideshare.net/thecroaker/death-by-powerpoint).
+I recommend going through [Death by PowerPoint](https://www.slideshare.net/thecroaker/death-by-powerpoint).

-##### Text on slides
+##### Text on Slides

 ![Bad](assets/hms_text_bad.jpg?raw=true)

-Slides with enormous amount of text are not participant friendly:
+Slides with an enormous amount of text are not participant-friendly:

-* People read faster then you talk.
+* People read faster than you talk.
-* People can not read read and listen simolteneously.
+* People cannot read and listen simultaneously.

 However, there are some important notes:

-* It can make sense as a printed out materials after meetings.
+* It can make sense as printed-out material after meetings.
-* For non-native listeners and speakers will be much more easier to be in the same page.
+* For non-native listeners and speakers, it will be much easier to follow along.

 ![Good](assets/hms_text_good.jpg?raw=true)